CPR vs. BLS: Key Differences and When to Use Each Technique

 2. Rescue Breaths: Understanding how to administer rescue breaths and ensuring proper ventilation during CPR.

-3. AED (Automated External Defibrillator) Use: Training on operating an AED, which can restore a regular heart rhythm in certain cases of cardiac arrest.
+3. AED (Automated External Defibrillator) Use: Training on operating an AED, which restores a regular heart rhythm in certain cases of cardiac arrest.

 4. Choking Response: Techniques to assist choking victims, including the Heimlich maneuver.